 According to the Master Agreement for the Issuance of Government Bonds of the Republic of Austria, Primary Dealers are obliged to actively participate in the secondary market and ensure a high level of liquidity.
-Austria doesn't have a firm quoting obligation in place but the Primary Dealers are required to submit data, which is closely monitored.
+The Republic of Austria doesn't have a firm quoting obligation in place but the Primary Dealers are required to submit data, which is closely monitored.